Cash wire prices shown. Prices may be higher if other payment methods are selected.*

 In 2014, Rolex revamped the Cellini collection to be more aligned with classical watchmaking design codes and traditional decorative techniques.
 The current-production Cellini collection includes Time, Date, Dual Time, and Moonphase models.
 Regardless of model or complications, all current- production Rolex Cellini watches feature round cases constructed from 18k gold, and are fitted with leather straps.

-Retail prices for the current time-only Rolex Cellini watch starts at $15,200 and increases from there with additional complications.
-Retail prices are identical for 18k white gold and Everose models with the same features, but prices increase incrementally for the date-displaying, dual-time, and moonphase models.
+The current 2023 prices for the Rolex Cellini watch can vary based on the model, complications, and precious metals used.
+Prices are similar for 18k white gold and Everose models with the same features, but prices increase incrementally for the date-displaying, dual-time, and moonphase models.

 On the pre-owned market, used Rolex Cellini watches are significantly more affordable, and can often be found at a significant discount compared to retail can often be found for current-production models.
-Some of the smaller pre-owned Cellini models in solid 18k gold sell for just under $2,500, and given that all Rolex Cellini watches are crafted from precious metals, this makes them an incredibly strong value proposition for any luxury watch - especially one from a brand as prestigious as Rolex.
+Some of the smaller pre-owned Cellini models in solid 18k gold sell for a bargain compared to other models.
+Given that all Rolex Cellini watches are crafted from precious metals, this makes them an incredibly strong value proposition for any luxury watch - especially one from a brand as prestigious as Rolex.

 When shopping for a used Rolex Cellini, a budget of around $10k will open the door to most models outside of the current production collection of Cellini watches.
 Most solid gold models will cost significantly less than this, and there are a number of solid 950 platinum references from the previous generation that will also come in under budget for the ultimate expression of a luxury-oriented Rolex dress watch.